 After you use a new dimension in any entry, such as a line or new record, you cannot delete the dimension, even if you do not post the entry.
 This is because Business Central immediately creates a dimension set for the line or record.
-For more information, see Dimension Sets.
+Learn more in the Dimension Sets section.

-To set up default dimensions for customers, vendors, and other accounts
+To set up default dimensions for customers, suppliers, and other accounts

 You can assign a default dimension for a specific account.
-The dimension will be copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
-You can also make a dimension required for posting an entry with a specific type of account.
+The dimension is copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
+You can also require a dimension for posting an entry in a specific type of account.

-- Choose the icon, enter Dimensions, and then choose the related link.
+- Choose the icon, enter Dimensions, then choose the related link.

-- Fill in a line for each new default dimension that you want to set up.
+- Fill a line in for each new default dimension you want to set up.
 Hover over a field to read a short description.

-If you want to make a dimension required but you do not want to assign a default value to the dimension, leave the Dimension Value Code field blank and then select Code Mandatory in the Value Posting field.
+If you want to require a dimension but don't want to assign a default value to the dimension, leave the Dimension Value Code field blank, then select Code Mandatory in the Value Posting field.

-If an account is used in the Adjust Exchange Rates batch job or the Post Inventory Cost to G/L batch job, do not select Code Mandatory or Same Code.
+If an account is used in an Adjust Exchange Rates or Post Inventory Cost to G/L batch job, do not select Code Mandatory or Same Code.
 These batch jobs cannot use dimension codes.

-If an account must have a different dimension than the default dimension for the account type, you must set up a default dimension for this account.
+If an account must have a different dimension than the default dimension assigned to the account type, you must set up a new default dimension for the account.
 The default dimension for the account then replaces the default dimension for the account type.

 To set up default dimension priorities

-Different account types, such as a customer account and an item account, can have different default dimensions set up.
-As a result, an entry can have more than one default dimension proposed for a dimension.
+Different account types, such as a customer account and an item account, can have different default dimensions.
+As a result, an entry might have more than one proposed default dimension.
 To avoid such conflicts, you can apply priority rules to the different sources.

-- Choose the icon, enter Default Dimension Priorities, and then choose the related link.
+- Choose the icon, enter Default Dimension Priorities, then choose the related link.

-- Repeat the procedure for each source code for which you want to set up default dimension priorities.
+- Repeat the procedure for each source code you want to set up default dimension priorities for.

-If you set up two tables with the same priority for the same source code, Business Central will always select the table with the lowest table ID.
+If you set up two tables with the same priority for the same source code, Business Central always selects the table with the lowest table ID.

 To set up dimension combinations

 To avoid posting entries with contradictory or irrelevant dimensions, you can block or limit specific combinations of two dimensions.
-A blocked dimension combination means that you cannot post both dimensions on the same entry regardless of what the dimension values are.
-A limited dimension combination lets you post both dimensions to the same entry, but only for certain combinations of dimension values.
+A blocked dimension combination means you cannot post both dimensions on the same entry regardless of what the dimension values are.
+In contrast, a limited dimension combination means you can post both dimensions to the same entry, but only for certain combinations of dimension values.

 Choose the icon, enter Dimension Combinations, and then choose the related link.

-On the Dimension Combinations page, choose the field of the dimension combination and select one of the following options.
+On the Dimension Combinations page, choose the dimension combination field you want from the following options.

 Field Description No limitation This dimension combination has no restrictions.
 All dimensions values are allowed.
 Limited This dimension combination has restrictions depending on which dimension values that you enter.
 You must define the limitations on the Dimension Value Combination page.
 Blocked This dimension combination is not allowed.

-The same dimensions are displayed in both rows and columns and, therefore, all dimension combinations appear two times.
+The same dimensions are displayed in both rows and columns, meaning all dimension combinations appear two times.
 Business Central automatically displays the setting in both fields.
-You cannot select anything in the fields from the upper-left corner and down, because these fields have the same dimension in both rows and columns.
+You cannot select anything in the fields from the upper-left corner and down, because those fields have the same dimension in both rows and columns.

 The selected option is not visible before you exit the field.